POLYCARBONATE (PC) MOLDING MICROFLUIDICS SETUP

 Switching to Polycarbonate (PC) molding

-Consequently, our team of engineers and researchers turned the PDMS microfabrication process into a thermoplastic molding setup for microfluidic chip fabrication.
-Particularly, they developed the Polycarbonate (PC) molding setup.
+Consequently, our engineers and researchers turned the PDMS microfabrication process into a thermoplastic molding setup for microfluidic chip fabrication.
+In particular, they developed the polycarbonate (PC) molding setup.

 Polycarbonate (PC) is an optically transparent material, allowing for easy visualization and monitoring of fluids within microfluidic channels.
 In addition, it’s a durable and rigid thermoplastic material with high mechanical strength.
-Notably, this material is known for its excellent wide-range chemical resistance, biocompatibility, and commercial availability which makes it adapted for mass manufacturing.
-Furthermore, PC is thermally stable, which confers to the fabricated microfluidic chips a resistance to elevated temperatures during fabrication processes and experimental operations.
+Notably, this material is known for its excellent wide-range chemical resistance, biocompatibility, and commercial availability, which makes it adapted for mass manufacturing.
+Furthermore, PC is thermally stable, which confers resistance to elevated temperatures during fabrication processes and experimental operations on the fabricated microfluidic chips.

-Overall, the combination of transparency, mechanical strength, chemical resistance, thermal stability, biocompatibility, and commercial availability makes polycarbonate a versatile and attractive material for microfluidic chips fabrication.
+Overall, the combination of transparency, mechanical strength, chemical resistance, thermal stability, biocompatibility, and commercial availability makes polycarbonate a versatile and attractive material for fabricating microfluidic chips.

-The microfabrication of Polycarbonate follows the same steps as for the thermoplastic chip microfabrication, and both can be performed outside of a clean room.
+Polycarbonate microfabrication follows the same steps as thermoplastic chip microfabrication, and both can be performed outside of a clean room.

 In our polycarbonate molding microfluidic setup, we streamline the initial time-consuming phase by implementing a significantly faster hot-embossing process.
 Subsequently, chip preparation is simplified using drilling tools.
 Finally, the chip is sealed using the existing plasma cleaner and an added laminator.